Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Multiband constraints on dipole radiation

 Figure~\ref{pe_0} and Figure~\ref{pe_01} show posteriors from selected parameters in the Bayesian analysis for the joint TianQin+LISA observation.
+In the posterior figures below, we use recentered or rescaled plotting coordinates, such as $\Delta \mathcal{M}$, $\Delta e_{0.01{\rm Hz}}$, and $b\times10^8$, only for visual clarity.
+These transformations do not change the physical parameter correlations discussed in terms of $\mathcal{M}$, $e_{0.01 \,\mathrm{Hz}}$, and $b$.
 Although the inference is carried out in the archival search parameter space with all parameters, here we focus on the four parameters most relevant to the dipole-radiation test, i.e. $\mathcal{M}$, $q$, $e_{0.01 \,\mathrm{Hz}}$, and $b$.
 The remaining parameters are already tightly constrained by the ground-based prior and show only limited further improvement in the space-based analysis, and exhibit little correlation with $b$.
 We therefore highlight these four dimensions here.
 For completeness, the full posterior distributions for the $e_{0.01 \, \mathrm{Hz}}=0.1$ case with TianQin, LISA, and TianQin+LISA are provided in Appendix~\ref{app}.

 For the circular injection, we compare three cases: \begin{enumerate}[(I)] \item a reference analysis without dipole radiation, \item a full dipole analysis in which both $e_{0.01 \, \mathrm{Hz}}$ and $b$ are sampled, \item a restricted dipole analysis in which $b$ is sampled while $e_{0.01 \, \mathrm{Hz}}$ is fixed to zero. \end{enumerate} For the eccentric injection, only the first two cases are considered, since an injected eccentricity of $e_{0.01 \, \mathrm{Hz}}=0.1$ cannot be consistently treated as circular.